Reinventing the Wheel: Function Reference

 class function_ref<R(ArgTypes...) cv noexcept(noex)> {/*...*/}

-The header provides partial specializations of function_ref for each combination of the possible replacements of the placeholders cv and noex where:
+for each combination of the possible replacements of the placeholders cv and noex where:

-• cv is either const or empty.
+- cv is either

-• noex is either true or false.
+or empty.- noex is either

 So we need to support the following specializations: